ivanblaskic/NewCompilerSpring2019/README.md

 1/6 Write a half-dozen tests for patch-instructions that predict its output.
 + Implement the patch-instructions pass for X0 programs.
 + Connect patch-instructions to your test suite.
--
---> March 30th, 2:00pm <--
-- F+
--
-- SKIP
-- Implement your language runtime.
++ Implement your language runtime.
-- Implement the main-generation pass for X0 programs.
++ Implement the main-generation pass for X0 programs.
-- Connect your test suite to your system assembler and language runtime.
++ Connect your test suite to your system assembler and language runtime.
-- SKIP
--
 + Write a dozen tests for uncover-live that predict its output.
 + Implement the uncover-live pass for X0 programs.
 + Write a dozen tests for build-interferences that predict its output.